 Outerbridge Crossing gets cashless tolls starting April 24

-The Outerbridge Crossing next week will become the second Staten Island-bound bridge to no longer accept cash tolls.
+The Outerbridge Crossing is becoming the second Staten Island-bound bridge to no longer accept cash tolls.

 A cashless system goes into effect on Wednesday, April 24, which will allow all drivers to maintain highway speed.
 An overhead gantry will read E-ZPass transponders and charge Port Authority issued accounts $12.50 for peak hour tolls and $10.50 for off-peak tolls.
 Discount plans are also available.